sadighian/crypto-rl/README.md

 ## 4. Design Pattern
 ### 4.1 Architecture
-- Each exchange runs on its own process
+- Both exchanges run on the same process
   - Each crypto pair processes ticks on its own thread
 - _N_ times a second, a snapshot of the limit order book is taken, and persisted to a MongoDB